What is your hair type?

 Type 1B: Type 1B hair has a medium structure and is generally easy to style.

-Type 1C: This type of hair is coarser and has more volume than the other two subtypes.
+Type 1C: This hair type is coarser and has more volume than the other two subtypes.

 Wavy Hair Subcategories